BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Reckless Charge** `ACTIVE`

-Theodred must Charge enemy models if able to so.
-Additionally, when he charges, re-roll any failed To Wound rolls in that fight.
+When Théodred Moves, he must always Charge an enemy model if possible.
+Additionally, in a turn in which Théodred Charges he must re-roll any failed To Wound Rolls when making Strikes.

 </div>